anooruddh/devops/k8s-readme.md

 **Bootstrap token**: These are tokens used during the node bootstrap process, used to sign ConfigMaps.

+# What is ConfigMap

+ConfigMaps are APIs that store configuration data in key-value pairs.
+Their primary function is to keep the configuration separate from the container image.
+It can represent the entire configuration file or individual properties.

+If you are working with Kubernetes, you want to keep your image light and portable.
+To do this, you should keep the configuration settings separate from the application code.
+Using ConfigMaps you can add different configuration data on pods to suit the environment they are running in.

+## How to Create a ConfigMap?

+	    		 kubectl create configmap arg-config-map --from-literal=firstname=Anooruddh --from-literal=lastname=Gajbhiye --dry-run=client -o yaml

+			apiVersion: v1
+			kind: ConfigMap
+			metadata:
+			  name: arg-config-map
+			data:
+			  firstname: Anooruddh
+			  lastname: Gajbhiye

+## How to use ConfigMap in manifest file

+			apiVersion: v1
+			kind: Pod
+			metadata:
+			  name: myapp
+			  labels:
+			    name: myapp
+			spec:
+			  containers:
+			  - name: myapp
+			    image: nginx:latest
+			    env:
+			      - name: firstname
+				valueFrom:
+				  configMapKeyRef:
+				       key: firstname
+				       name: arg-config-map
+			      - name: lastname
+				valueFrom:
+				  configMapKeyRef:
+				       key: lastname
+				       name: arg-config-map
+			    resources:
+			      limits:
+				memory: "128Mi"
+				cpu: "500m"
+			    ports:
+			      - containerPort: 80

+			    envFrom:
+			      - configMapRef:
+				  name: arg-config-map

+## Verify ConfigMap values inside container

+	    		kubectl exec -it pod/myapp bash
+	    		root@myapp:/# env|grep firstname
+			firstname=Anooruddh
+			root@myapp:/# env|grep lastname
+			lastname=Gajbhiye

 # Create a Secret

 			kubectl create secret generic sec-arg --from-literal=arg_username=anooruddh --from-literal=arg_password=TopSecret1$